 Cash vs. Kind Income may be received in cash or in kind.
 Income received in kind is to be valued as per the rules prescribed and if there is no specific direction regarding valuation in the Act or Rules, it may be valued at market price.
-Significance of method of Method of accounting is irrelevant is In case of income under the head "Salaries", "Income from he property" and "Capital gains" method of accounting is irreleven. accounting Method of accounting is relevant In case of income under the head "Profits & gains of busing or profession" and "Income from other sources" (other to bividend) income shall be taxable on cash or accrual basis as the method of accountancy regularly followed by the assessed Notional income rofit out of transaction with himself.
-Hence, goods transferred from her department at a profit, shall not be treated as income of the Source of income Income may be from a te emporary source or from a permanent source.
-Capital vs. Revenue receipt A capital receipt is not liable to tax, unless specifically provided in the Act, whereas, a revenue receipt is not exempted, unless specifically provided in the Act.
-(Further refer following heading) Loss Income also includes neg ative income.
+Significance of method of accounting Method of accounting is irrelevant In case of income under the head "Salaries", "Income from house property" and "Capital gains" method of accounting is irrelevant.
+Method of accounting is relevant In case of income under the head "Profits & gains of business or profession" and "Income from other sources" (other than Dividend) income shall be taxable on cash or accrual basis as per the method of accountancy regularly followed by the assessee.
+Notional income A person cannot make profit out of transaction with himself.
+Hence, goods transferred from one department to another department at a profit, shall not be treated as income of the business.
+Source of income Income may b pe from a temporary source or from a permanent source.
+Capital vs. Revenue receipt eipt is not liable to tax, unless specifically provided in the Act, whereas, ceipt is not exempted, unless specifically provided in the Act.
+(Further refer ding) Loss Income also ir ncludes negative income.
 Disputed income In case of dispute regarding the title of income, assessment of income cannot be withheld and such income, normally, be taxed in the hands of recipient.
 Lump-sum receipt There is no difference between income received in lump sum or in installment.
 Reimbursement Mere reimbursement of expenses is not an income.
 Legality The Act does not make any difference between legal or illegal income.
-Double taxation Same income cannot be Same income cannot be taxed twice.
-Income by mutual activity In this regard it is to be noted that in case of mutual activities, where some people contribute to the common fund and are entitled to participate in the fund and the surplus arises which is distributed among the contributors of the fund, such surplus cannot be termed as income.
-Exceptions: Income derived by a trade, professional or similar association from rendering specific services to its members shall be taxable u/s 28(iii).
-Profits and gains of any insurance business carried on by a mutual insurance company or by a co-operative society.
-Profits and gains of any business of banking (including providing credit facilities) carri- on by a co-operative society with its members.
+Double taxation Same income cannot be taxed twice.
+Income by mutual activity Exceptions: derived by a trade, professional or similar association from rendering specific o its members shall be taxable u/s 28(iii). d gains of any insurance business carried on by a mutual insurance company p-operative society. d gains of any business of banking (including providing credit facilities) carried co-operative society with its members.
 Pin money Pin money is money received by wife for her personal expenses & small savings made by a woman from money received from her husband for meeting household expenses.
 Such receipt is not treated as income.
 Note: Income on investment out of pin money shall be treated as income.
-Award incidental to such busine rson related to his business or profession, shall be treated as income ass or profession.
-However, award received by a non-professional and/or personal testimonial, the taxability thereof is subject to other
+Award Award received, by a person related to his business or profession, shall be treated as income incidental to such business or profession.
+However, award received by a non-professional person is in nature of gift and/or personal testimonial, the taxability thereof is subject to other provisions of the Act